How to print each character of a string in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and deploys your app for you.
-Start building with Replit and bring your ideas to life.
+The Agent writes the code, tests for errors, and deploys your application for you.
+Start building with Replit and see your project go live in minutes.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.